Timothy Gernand Timothy Gernand

 DBA Claims for PTSD

 Post-traumatic stress disorder (PTSD) is a mental health condition that can develop after a person experiences or witnesses a traumatic or dangerous event.
 For civilian contractors working on U.S. military bases abroad, like in Iraq or Afghanistan, this often comes from exposure to combat, attacks or other high-stress situations.
-While PTSD amongst members of the military is a well established problem, often those who worked as overseas contractors are forgotten about, despite also being exposed to significant trauma.
-Contractors may witness explosions, lose coworkers or face constant threats to their safety which can trigger PTSD.

 Read More